elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_transform.md

-<a id="nestedblock--settings"></a>
-### Nested Schema for `settings`

-Optional:

-- `align_checkpoints` (Boolean) Specifies whether the transform checkpoint ranges should be optimized for performance.
-Default value is true.
-- `dates_as_epoch_millis` (Boolean) Defines if dates in the output should be written as ISO formatted string (default) or as millis since epoch.
-- `deduce_mappings` (Boolean) Specifies whether the transform should deduce the destination index mappings from the transform config.
-The default value is true
-- `docs_per_second` (Number) Specifies a limit on the number of input documents per second.
-Default value is null, which disables throttling.
-- `max_page_search_size` (Number) Defines the initial page size to use for the composite aggregation for each checkpoint.
-The default value is 500.
-- `num_failure_retries` (Number) Defines the number of retries on a recoverable failure before the transform task is marked as failed.
-The default value is the cluster-level setting num_transform_failure_retries.
-- `unattended` (Boolean) In unattended mode, the transform retries indefinitely in case of an error which means the transform never fails.
-Defaults to false.

 <a id="nestedblock--sync"></a>
 ### Nested Schema for `sync`

 Required:

-- `time` (Block List, Min: 1, Max: 1) Specifies that the transform uses a time field to synchronize the source and destination indices. (see [below for nested schema](#nestedblock--sync--time))
+- `time` (Block List, Min: 1, Max: 1) Specifies that the transform uses a time field to synchronize the source and destination indices.
+This is currently the only supported option. (see [below for nested schema](#nestedblock--sync--time))

 <a id="nestedblock--sync--time"></a>
 ### Nested Schema for `sync.time`